se-edu/learningresources/contents/ruby/Rails.md

 elements.second
 ```

-And while this may not reduce the amount one has to type, most Rails enthusiasts agree that it makes the code much more readable, easy to work with, and, consequently, happiness-inducing.
+And while this may not reduce the amount one has to type, most Rails enthusiasts agree that it makes the code much more readable, easy to work with, and therefore happiness-inducing.

 ### Large and Active Community of Developers